 Sonia Sequeira, PhD, is a neuroscientist, yoga instructor, and manager of the Drug Development Program for Clinical Trials at Memorial Sloan Kettering Cancer Center.
 She has been teaching yoga since 1997 and is a certified instructor in Hatha, Kundalini, and Naam yoga.
 Dr. Sequeira is the Founder and Director of the Institute for Meditation Sciences and also spearheads the Advances in Meditation Research conference series.
 Her work revolves around the use of scientific methodologies to study how meditation can be applied to improve health in diverse populations.

-Core Faculty: Mindful Families & Schools.
-Visiting Faculty: Yoga, Mind & Spirit.
+Core Faculty: Yoga, Mind & Spirit; Mindful Families & Schools.
+Visiting Faculty: Contemplative Psychotherapy.

 Robert Thurman, PhD, is a recognized worldwide authority on religion and spirituality, Asian history, world philosophy, Buddhist science, Indo-Tibetan Buddhism, and His Holiness the Dalai Lama.
 He is the Jey Tsong Khapa Professor of Indo-Tibetan Buddhist Studies in the Department of Religion at Columbia University, President of the Tibet House U.S., Spiritual Director of Menla, and President of the American Institute of Buddhist Studies.
 Dr. Thurman received his PhD from Harvard and has studied extensively with many top Tibetan Lamas including His Holiness the Dalai Lama.
 Dr. Thurman is the author of many books, including The Central Philosophy of Tibet, The Jewel Tree of Tibet, and, most recently, with William Meyers and Michael Burbank, Man of Peace: The Illustrated Life Story of the Dalai Lama of Tibet.